NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

         user_camera_settings=((13, -18, 9), (np.deg2rad(65), 0, 0), 45),
     )

-Let’s put the fly in it and simulate a 500 steps so the fly can stand stably on the floor:
+Let’s put the fly in it and simulate 500 timesteps so the fly can stand on the floor in a stable manner:

 .. code-block:: ipython3
     :linenos: